neemzy/patchwork/README.md

 #### Variables

-Here are the core-defined (and overrideable) variables :
+Here are the core-defined (and overrideable) variables:

 ```less
 @max-width; // Maximum page width, above which no more responsive styles will be applied (and the content will not enlarge more)